15 Surprising Facts About Target

 A company employee tipped off The New York Times Magazine in 2012 that data analytics obtained from shopping could be sorted to assess whether a shopper is pregnant.
 Using a record of transactions, things endemic to second-trimester shopping (unscented lotions, supplements like calcium and zinc) were identified.
 The company could even make a reasonable estimate of when a customer was due and send them coupons tailored for their needs.
 Creepy?
 Yes, especially when the father of a teenager called a Minneapolis store to complain his daughter was getting baby-related coupons.
 Turns out he didn’t know she was pregnant.

 If you’re nipple-averse, you might want to reconsider a Target trip.
-The company recently announced a policy that allows for mothers to fuel their babies anywhere they please on the premises.
+In 2015, the company announced a policy that allows for mothers to fuel their babies anywhere they please on the premises.
 Housewares, electronics, sporting goods, stationery—no department is exempt.
 The policy was publicized after one mother was erroneously told to cover up in Texas and stores experienced organized “nurse-ins” in protest.

 7. Target likes to refrigerate Doritos.